Gaurav7509/Airbnb-Data-Analysis/README.md

 | `has_pool`          | Whether the listing has a pool (1/0)        | Boolean    |
 | `listing_date`      | Date when the listing was added             | Date       |

 ---

+## 📚 Storytelling with Data

+Every Airbnb listing tells a story — of traveler expectations, host strategies, and market dynamics.
+Through this project, we uncovered compelling narratives embedded in the data that help both **hosts** and **travelers** make informed decisions.

+- 🌴 **The Pool Premium**: Imagine two nearly identical homes in California — same size, same location — but one has a pool.
+Our analysis shows that this simple amenity can increase listing prices by up to **20%**.
+This trend is particularly strong in warmer ZIP codes like *92284*, where travelers seek leisure-ready properties.

+- 🗺️ **The Tale of Two ZIP Codes**: Listings in ZIP **92284** consistently stood out — commanding **higher prices**, boasting **better amenities**, and showing **stronger seasonal demand**.
+In contrast, other ZIPs showed less consistency, indicating more volatile or niche markets.

+- 📆 **Seasons Matter**: The majority of bookings and sales occur in **Q2**, reflecting the travel season peak in California.
+Hosts listing in early spring can capitalize on this surge, while travelers booking off-season might snag better deals.

+- 💰 **Luxury vs. Basic**: Listings offering luxury amenities (e.g., hot tubs, modern kitchens, fast WiFi) had significantly **higher price-per-night rates**.
+These amenities weren’t just extras — they were **value drivers**, influencing traveler preferences and listing visibility.

+- 📉 **Outliers Tell a Story Too**: While most listings followed predictable patterns, a few outliers — either overpriced or under-equipped — revealed misaligned market expectations.
+Cleaning and analyzing these helped sharpen our insights and remove bias.

+By merging **data science techniques** with **human storytelling**, this project doesn't just crunch numbers — it **illuminates patterns, behaviors, and decisions** that shape the Airbnb ecosystem in California.

+---

 ## 🚀 How to Run